-- Make sure the account structure has the ability to provide reporting on multiple data points, such as fund, grants, programs, and restrictions.
+- Make sure the account structure has the ability to provide reporting on multiple data points.
+This includes grants, programs, and restrictions.

 - Make sure the reporting in the system makes it easy to produce meaningful reports for all of your audiences and that you’re not forced to continue creating the documents in Excel each month.

-- Use software that completes work for you and search for software add-ons that enhance and improve workflows such as AP automation.
+- Use software that completes work for you and searches for software add-ons that enhance and improve workflows such as AP automation.

 - Make sure your replacement has user security levels, useful audit trails and notifications for key changes made to the system.

 - Determine your organization’s preferred deployment method: on a local server, or in a cloud environment.

 - Does software have local support to assist in establishing the system, training and supporting the implementation efforts at your organization?

 If this has you thinking, it is time to take the next step and plan for our replacement package, then start your research.
 We suggest determining a possible replacement date and developing a budget item for the replaced system.

 A new software purchase and implementation can be costly and time-consuming.
 Many software packages are available as a SaaS (Software as a Service) product, where you pay a monthly subscription fee and the software is centrally hosted.
 Depending on the size of your nonprofit, and number of users, this can start at $400 per month.
 This type of deployment decreases the upfront costs of purchasing and implementing locally housed software that could cost up to $40,000.